zanaca/docker-dns/README.md

 -   [Docker](https://www.docker.com/products/docker-desktop)
 -   Python3
 -   pip
--   WSL2 with Ubuntu, on Windows

 ## Tested enviroment

 -   Docker 19.03.13
 -   Ubuntu: 20.04
 -   macOS: Catalina
--   Windows: 10
+-   Windows: 10 (WSL2 - Ubuntu)

 You can see a list of older OSes on version [1.x](https://www.github.com/zanaca/docker-dns/blob/version/1.x/README.md#tested-enviroment)

-On Windows you don't have to install Docker from WSL2 linux, you should work with Docker for windows and enable WSL2 integration.
+On Windows you don't have to install Docker inside WSL2 linux, you should work with Docker for windows and enable WSL2 integration.

 #### \* Windows reminder

-At that stage you wil accessing hostnames only inside WSL environment.
-You will resolve http://nginx.docker when you are **in WSL** using curl for example, **but not** from your browser.
-A solution is being designed and it is working on tests.
+At that stage you will be accessing hostnames only inside WSL environment.
+You will resolve http://nginx.docker when you are **in WSL** using curl for example **but not** from your Edge browser window.
+A solution is being designed.

 ## Install